-I work in Research & Development of real‑time Machine Learning and data analytics application to industrial settings at Beckhoff Automation, along with some associated product management.
-Otherwise, I am highly interested in all‑things‑tech and science.
+I work in Research & Development of low‑latency real‑time machine learning and data analytics techniques, applied to robotics control and industrial automation settings.
+Otherwise, I am very interested in science, economics and all‑things‑tech.

-I joined Beckhoff Automation in early 2017, one of the world’s major innovators in the area of industrial automation.
-Before that, from 2012 to 2017, I managed the software focused research collaborations of the DMG MORI group (formerly known as Gildemeister AG), including the projects of the “it's OWL” research cluster.
+In 2017 I joined Beckhoff Automation, one of the world’s major innovators in the area of industrial automation, build around an entirely software-based approach using regular PC hardware.
+Before that, from 2012 to 2017, I managed the software focused research collaborations of the DMG MORI group, including the projects of the “it's OWL” research cluster.

-My academic research work in the area of string theory was focused on F-theory phenomenology and related mathematical questions.
-I hold a PhD in theoretical physics from the LMU Munich, based on research carried out at the Max Planck Institute for Physics and continued as an NSF-funded post-doc at the Northeastern University in Boston, USA.
+My formal research work in the area of string theory was focused on F-theory phenomenology and related mathematical questions, ultimately trying to unify gravity and particle physics.
+After completing a PhD at the Max Planck Institute for Physics in Munich, I continued as an NSF-funded post-doc at the Northeastern University in Boston, USA.

 Computers, electronics and fundamental science have been at the center of my interest for as long as I can remember.
-In recent years, I have been very interested in AI/ML research (deep learning and neural networks) and blockchain technology.
-When I find the time, I code tools, try to keep this website updated or write the occasional article.
+Since leaving academia, I have been very interested in AI/ML research (deep learning and neural networks) as well as blockchain technology.
+When I find the time, I also try to keep this website updated…